 Looking for a great London restaurant?
-Check out the three best London restaurants that are really worth the hype!
+Check out my top three brand names of best London restaurants that are actually worth the hype!

-One of my favourite things when I lived in London was exploring new restaurants and dishes.
-But when I had visitors, I always made sure to bring them to my staple favourites.
-These are the restaurants I will keep going back to, as they have a special place in my heart.
+One of my favourite things to do when I lived in London was to explore new restaurants and dishes.
+But whenever I had visitors, I always made sure to bring them to my staple favourites.
+These are the restaurants I will keep going back to as they have a special place in my heart.

 Here is my top three list of the best London restaurants that never disappoint – and are definitely worth the hype.

 While the three following restaurant chains are all quite well-known brand names, they are popular and successful for a reason.